ccie18643/PyTCP/README.md

  - QUIC protocol - *research and plan for the implementation, this depends on ability to create lab environment for it*
  - IPv6 protocol - *redesign the RA PI option handling and ND prefix auto configuration to properly use A nad L flags, some research also needed on case when different than /64 prefix is being advertised*
- - IPv6 protocol - *implement remaining extended headers*
+ - IPv6 protocol - *implement optional headers*
  - IPv6 protocol - *validate and possibly re-implements certain IPv6 mechanisms/processes according to RFC rules*
+ - IPv6 protocol - *research and possibly implement support for certain optional IPv6 headers*
  - IPv6 protocol - *investigate Hop-by-Hop Options header and its relation to MLD2 Report message, implement if needed for MLD2 to work properly*
  - ICMPv6 protocol - *validate and possibly re-implements certain IPv6 mechanisms/processes according to RFC rules*
  - ICMPv6 protocol - *implement ND Redirect message*